Fanchengyan/GeoSAM-Image-Encoder/README.md

 print(f"encode_settings: {encode_settings}")
 ```

-Then, you can run image incoding by parrameters from setting.json file
+Then, you can run image encoding by parameters from setting.json file

 ```python
 img_encoder = ImageEncoder(**init_settings)